-Discovered in the 1960’s, the feline leukemia virus (FeLV) is a retrovirus belonging to the subfamily orthoretrovirinae.
-It is in the same family as the feline immunodeficiency virus (FIV).
+Discovered in 1964, the feline leukemia virus (FeLV) is a retrovirus belonging to the subfamily orthoretrovirinae which is in the same family as the feline immunodeficiency virus (FIV).

 Only subgroup A is transmissible between cats.
 The other subgroups arise de novo or as results of recombination with an endogenous feline DNA sequence.
 Hence, there is very good evidence this virus is quite ancient and may well have evolved more than one time over the last 10,000,000 years.

-Large quantities of the virus are shed via saliva and respiratory secretions.
+Large quantities of the virus are shed via saliva and nasal secretions.
 Smaller amounts of virus are shed in the urine, feces, and milk.

 Kittens under twelve months of age are most susceptible to FeLV infection due to their immature immune systems.

 The virus is extremely fragile and is quickly destroyed in the environment and is highly susceptible to heat and disinfection.

 Once the virus enters the body, it replicates in the lymphoid tissue surrounding the site of initial penetration.
 Having been infected, there are three possible outcomes, each with equal (33%) likelihood of occurrence: